sdlcmanfiesto/PMaS/README.md

 1- generate documents from given/when/then **(mvp1)**

-2- help to create a disovery journey for product / tech by having multuple defenitions
+2- help to create a disovery journey for product / tech by having a template for journey with multuple defenitions/keywords.

 **PMaS QUESTIONS/RULES**